giveabit/Trio-Plus-Data/README.md

 <br><b>00 miniblog:</b><br>
 <b>2017-12-20</b><br>
-Ho ho ho - Christmas time is here and so I have uploaded the new release v0.75 of The Trio+ Tool.
+Ho ho ho - christmas time is here and so I have uploaded the new release v0.75 of The Trio+ Tool.
 Now you can upload wave-audio to parts and show info on your .tlsd files.
 Info has been enhanced with part-duration in seconds. 'pyaudio' is required to enable upload-mix-preview.
 Will run without it but is much more convenient with pyaudio installed on your system.
 Automatic install of pyaudio has been tested under win and linux.
 Next up I will try to compile native binaries for win and linux ('.exe' files) with the help of 'pyinstaller'.
 Anybody out there willing to help with compiling for mac?!<br>Merry christmas and happy new year folks!<br>
 Cheers!<br><br>

 2017-11-27<br>